Peppermint Park (TV series)

 Peppermint Park is a direct-to-video children's show consisting of six volumes, released in 1987 and 1988 on VHS.
 The show is a mixture of live action, animation, and puppets.
-Characters included Ernie (not the one from Sesame Street), who sang a song about the letter M; Snorkee, a dragon who is often messing with time; Maynard, an elderly man who loves blue, blue cheese, and laments over his wasted youth; Prof. Goodstuff, a Yoda lookalike scientist who acts like Dr. Bunsen Honeydew, Shirley U'Jest, an African-American woman who loves red, and Piggle, a pig with a big Cookie Monster like appetite whose voice was similar to that of Kermit the Frog (voiced like Lazy Smurf in volumes 2-6), among others.
+Characters included Ernie (not the one from Sesame Street), who sang a song about the letter M; Snorkee, a dragon who is often messing with time; Maynard, an elderly man who loves blue, blue cheese, and laments over his wasted youth; Prof. Goodstuff, a Yoda lookalike scientist who acts like Dr. Bunsen Honeydew, Shirley U'Jest, an African-American woman who loves red, and Piggle, a pig with a big Cookie Monster-like appetite whose voice was similar to that of Kermit the Frog (voiced like Lazy Smurf in volumes 2-6), among others.
 Many of the show's elements seem to have been copied from Sesame Street.
 The show was filmed in Los Angeles, CA.

 Production and release

 The series was directed and produced by John Horton and Mark V International and released by Televidics Productions.
 Most of the puppets were created by Dann O'Quinn, but volumes four through six also featured puppets created by Dave Chapman.
 Human characters included "The Story Lady" (played by Melody Knighton, who also assisted in the operations of some of the puppets) and "Magic Megan" (played by Deanna Hawkins).
 Additionally, animated segments were done by "Those Designers", Inc., and the music was composed by Tuesday Productions and John Horton.
-Most likely due to very poor sales, budget problems, and/or negative reviews, the series was canceled sometime in 1988 and both Mark V International and Televidics Production went out of business.
+Most likely due to very poor sales, budget problems, and/or negative reviews, the series was canceled sometime in 1988 and both Mark V International and Televidics Productions went out of business.
 By this point, the six volumes had already gone out of print.
 For at least 1990 and 1991, it was distributed to Low-Power TV stations by Enoki Films USA.